bpg/terraform-provider-proxmox/docs/index.md

 -> The token authentication is taking precedence over the password authentication.

 -> The `username` field in the `ssh` block (or alternatively a username in `PROXMOX_VE_USERNAME` or `PROXMOX_VE_SSH_USERNAME` environment variable) is **required** when using API Token authentication.
 This is because the provider needs to know which user to use for the SSH connection.

 -> Not all Proxmox API operations are supported via API Token.
 You may see errors like `error creating container: received an HTTP 403 response - Reason: Permission check failed (changing feature flags for privileged container is only allowed for root@pam)` or `error creating VM: received an HTTP 500 response - Reason: only root can set 'arch' config` when using API Token authentication, even when `Administrator` role or the `root@pam` user is used with the token.
 The workaround is to use password authentication for those operations.

+-> You can also configure additional users and roles using [`virtual_environment_user`](https://registry.terraform.io/providers/bpg/proxmox/latest/docs/data-sources/virtual_environment_user) and [`virtual_environment_role`](https://registry.terraform.io/providers/bpg/proxmox/latest/docs/data-sources/virtual_environment_role) resources of the provider.

-### Temporary directory
+## Temporary Directory

 Using `proxmox_virtual_environment_file` with `.iso` files or disk images can require large amount of space in the temporary directory of the computer running terraform.